spilin/mincer/README.md

 Now lets's look what more can we do with this object

 ### Pagination
-Micner supports `kaminari` and `will_paginate`.
+Mincer supports `kaminari` and `will_paginate`.
 In order to use pagination you need to include one of them to your `Gemfile`.
 Example of using pagination

     employees = EmployeesListQuerie.new(Employee, {'page' => 2, 'per_page' => 10})